tejaskash/CtrlAltHack/ConversationFlowWithDialogs/README.md

 # ConversationFlowWithDialogs
-A simple bot built on Microsoft Bot Framework that demonstrates how to create a conversation flow with a user using dialogs and respond appropriately using a .NET file.
-This bot will ask a user their name, age and favorite color.
+A simple bot built on Microsoft Bot Framework that demonstrates what the actual formflow will look and feel like after satellite/drone integration.